 However, the Government Actuary's Department (GAD) published its GAD Section 13 report on 27 September 2018 which included a specific recommendation in respect of the WMITA PF.
 The report referred to the WMITA PF retaining a risk from the majority fund liabilities being backed by a single private sector employer and being closed to new entrants.
 GAD acknowledged that the Authority and employer had made substantial efforts by paying significant contributions to mitigate this risk but noted that there was not currently a plan in place which would achieve the solvency aim of Section 13.
-The Authority does not consider the issue raised in the GAD report provide a significant risk to the going concern assumption in the WMITA PF's accounts and is working closely with the West Midlands Pension Fund Pensions Committee and the Ministry of Housing, Communities and Local Government (MHCLG) to have a plan in place to ensure that the WMITA PF continues to meet its pension obligations in the event of no future employer contributions being available.
+The Authority does not consider the issue raised in the GAD report provide a significant risk to the going concern assumption in the WMITA PF's accounts as the Authority considers this risk is mitigated through the action being taken to merge the WMITA PF into the West Midlands Pension Fund, and is working closely with the West Midlands Pension Fund Pensions Committee and the Ministry of Housing, Communities and Local Government (MHCLG) to have a plan in place to ensure that the WMITA PF continues to meet its pension obligations in the event of no future employer contributions being available.